 Must-order: Cocktails at Little Trouble excel at both the light-and-refreshing and boozy-and-dark ends of the spectrum, but look to the menu to see what the options are for a shareable cocktail.
-Brings friends, or make some.
+Bring friends, or make some.

 Insider tip: The bar can be difficult to locate if you've never been.
 You'll want to be on the west side of the train tracks bisecting the Westside Provisions District — look for a long hallway lit by a neon sign directly across the street from Yeah!
 Burger.

 Must-order: The Mi Amor Es de Coyoacán brings together smoky mezcal, cocoa- and coffee-infused vermouth, honey, lime, egg white and an herbal liqueur made from the tropical damiana plant.